5G Frequency Bands Explained

 Which 5G Band Is Fastest?

 Higher frequencies provide faster data transmissions.
-By far, mmWave 5G is the fastest 5G band.
-Under optimal conditions, it’ll provide a minimum of 1 Gbps.
+By far, mmWave 5G band will deliver the fastest speeds.
+Under optimal conditions, this spectrum will deliver minimal speeds of 1 Gbps.

 What 5G Frequencies Does Each Carrier Use?